Tensegritics/ClojureDart/doc/README.md

 The watchable will be recomputed every time a local involved in its expression is modified.

-The following example illustrates the default (and sensible behavior): each time you click the top button, the bottom button is reset to the current value of the top one.
+The following example illustrates the default (and sensible) behavior: each time you click the top button, the bottom button is reset to the current value of the top one.

 ```clj
 (f/widget